J-Mourad/Scraping-golden-pages/README.md

 # Scraping-golden-pages
-## and saving the output in a csv file for futur analysis
+## And saving the output in a csv file for futur analysis
+## Updating Readme file in github